 Canadiens down Isles to snap winless streak

-The Islanders lost for the first time in their last 16 outings (14-1-1) against Eastern Conference opponents.
+The Islanders took their first regulation loss in their past 16 outings (14-1-1) against Eastern Conference opponents.
 After controlling play throughout the first period, the Canadiens scored with just one second remaining on the clock.
 Danault converted his own rebound after his initial shot was deflected off Islanders defenseman Scott Mayfield.

 Montreal continued the pressure in the second period and scored at the 13:30 mark.
-Gallagher knocked down a Weber point shot for an attempted deflection, though the puck fell to Gallagher's feet and he tapped in his team-leading 11th goal.
+Gallagher knocked down a Weber point shot for an attempted deflection, though the puck fell to the feet of Gallagher, who tapped in his team-leading 11th goal.
 Jeff Petry's wrist shot from just inside the blue line extended Montreal's lead to 3-0 at 2:12 of the third period.
 The goal ended Petry's 21-game scoreless streak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)